 KEY MESSAGE: In the United States, the pet trade industry generates billions of dollars due to a sophisticated distribution system, profiting many players.
 Breeders and dealers are a subset of this industry, producing and providing the "living products."

 A multi-billion dollar industry

-It's estimated that dog and cat breeding and dealing is a multi-billion dollar industry.
-As with other industries, it depends on a full system of distribution that cross state borders, which is why it’s defined in terms of commerce.
+It's estimated that pet trade industry is a multi-billion dollar industry.
+As with other industries, it depends on a full system of distribution that crosses state borders, which is why it’s defined in terms of commerce.